8 min read

 Breast awareness, not monthly self-exam

-The old advice to perform a structured monthly self-examination has been replaced by a simpler message: know your normal.
+The NHS now recommends a simpler message than structured monthly self-examination: know your normal.
 Get familiar with how your breasts look and feel at different times of the month — in the shower, getting dressed, or lying in bed.
 There is no special technique required.
 The goal is simply that if something changes, you notice it early and seek assessment.
 This approach has been shown to be just as effective as rigid monthly checking, without generating the anxiety that a structured regime can create.

 Cyclical breast pain: what’s normal?

 Many women experience breast tenderness that fluctuates with their menstrual cycle.
-This is related to hormonal changes and is typically felt in both breasts, most prominently in the week before a period.
+This is related to hormonal changes — specifically, oestrogen and progesterone stimulate breast tissue in the luteal phase — and is typically felt in both breasts, most prominently in the week before a period.
 While uncomfortable, cyclical breast pain is not a sign of cancer.

 Management options include: